-The emergence of Facebook as a dominant medium in contemporary life is based in qualitative changes in the accumulation process, as capital adapted to the crises of Fordism—what Harvey calls flexible accumulation (Harvey 1990, 141 – 172).
+The emergence of Facebook as a dominant medium in contemporary life is based in qualitative changes in the process of capital accumulation, as capital adapted to the crises of Fordism, what David Harvey calls flexible accumulation (1990, 141 – 172).
 Taking Harvey at a very general level, we can say that the hegemony of Fordist mass-industrial society in the United States involved the combination of Taylorist productive methods and a Keynesian labour/social contract.
-In the 1960s and 1970s capital encounters a number of barriers to accumulation that it cannot overcome in its Fordist form—working class, proletarian and anti-capitalist social power, excess capacity, high fixed-capital investment, and falling consumer demand.
+In the 1960s and 1970s capital encounters a number of barriers to surplus-value accumulation that it cannot overcome in its Fordist form—working class, proletarian and anti-capitalist social power; excess capacity; high fixed-capital investment; and falling consumer demand.
 Subsequent economic restructuring emphasized flexibility in production, against the rigidities Fordist life.
-Highlighting elements of proletarian and anti-capitalist struggle, Hardt and Negri (2000, 273-4) argue that the flexibilities associated with life and labour today are a corrupted form of the rejection by proletarian youths of rigid, disciplinary Fordist society and its labour contract.
+The dissolution of Fordism was also a decomposition of proletarian dissent that grew from its contradictions.
+The accumulation of struggles for liberation, Hardt and Negri write, “was the motor of crisis, and they determined the terms and nature of capitalist restructuring” (2000, 239).
+Eliminating the power of these attackers was inherent the post-Fordist project.
+Hardt and Negri (273 – 274) argue that the flexibilities associated with life and labour today are a corrupted form of the rejection by proletarian youths of rigid, disciplinary Fordist society and its labour contract.
 The direct forms of refusal captured in the social experiments of the 60s and 70s and the valuation of creativity, communication and mobility are turned against those posing demands.
 Materialized into a mode of accumulation that valorizes communication and knowledge, capital embraces flexible forms of labour organization.
-The content of alienation, like that of labour process, transforms as the cycle progresses.
+Importantly for the purposes of this paper, the content of alienation, like that of labour process, transforms as the cycle progresses.

 Yet, some continuities remain.
-In the theory of technological mediation developed by Fuchs and Sevignani one can see parallels to the labouring of industrial workers in modern, really-subsumed production.
+In the theory of technological mediation developed by Fuchs and Sevignani one can see parallels to the really subsumed labour of industrial workers.
 Marx deals extensively with the objectification of labour in the chapter “Machinery and Large-Scale Industry”.
-From his study of Manchester factories and the work of technologists like Andrew Ure and Charles Babbage (Roth 2012, 1234), Marx believes that factory labour under conditions of real subsumption is rendered mechanical, as the worker is incorporated into the vast factory apparatus.
+From his study of Manchester factories and the work of technologists like Andrew Ure and Charles Babbage (Roth 2012, 1234), Marx argues that factory labour is rendered mechanical as it develops; the worker is incorporated into the vast factory apparatus.
 “The machine does not free the worker from work, but rather deprives the work itself of all content” (Marx 1990, 548).
 Similarly, Fuchs and Sevignani argue that our communicative activity and cooperation on Facebook function to better position users for capital.
 Activity is instrumentalized on the platform, directed toward the accumulation of data that will inform targeted advertisements.
-In this form of unwaged labour, users are alienated from and the algorithmic processes and platform decisions that underwrite the capture of value on Facebook; they therefore lack the means to collectively change the medium.
-Users “do not have the decision power to influence Facebook’s rules and design, such as the content of the terms of use and the privacy policy, the privacy settings, the use of advertisements, which user data is sold for advertising purposes, the standard settings (e.g. opt-in or opt-out of targeted ads), required registration data, the placement of commercial and non-commercial content on the screen, etc” (Fuchs and Sevignani, 2013, 258).
+In this form of unwaged labour, users are alienated from the algorithmic processes and platform decisions that underwrite the accumulation of value on Facebook; they therefore lack the means to collectively change the medium.
+Users “do not have the decision power to influence Facebook’s rules and design, such as the content of the terms of use and the privacy policy, the privacy settings, the use of advertisements, which user data is sold for advertising purposes, the standard settings (e.g. opt-in or opt-out of targeted ads), required registration data, the placement of commercial and non-commercial content on the screen, etc” (Fuchs and Sevignani 2013, 258).